Langevin molecular dynamics derived from Ehrenfest dynamics: Zwanzig's Model and Derivation of Langevin Dynamics

 which formally leads to the Langevin equation

-as $\lambda_d\rightarrow \infty$ where $W$ is the standard Wiener process with independent components in $\rset^{3N}$ and $\hat K$ is a constant $3N\times 3N$ matrix; Theorems \ref{thm} and \ref{long_time_thm} verify a related limit carefully for the Ehrenfest model by giving precise conditions, without using the Debye distribution and the linear coupling.
-The relation \eqref{kappa_def} defines $\kappa$ as a rank one matrix so that $\hat K$ becomes positive semi-definite.
+as $J,\lambda_d\rightarrow \infty$ where $W$ is the standard Wiener process with independent components in $\rset^{3N}$ and $\hat K=\kappa I$ is $\kappa$ times the $3N\times 3N$ identity matrix; Theorems \ref{thm} and \ref{long_time_thm} verify a related limit carefully for the Ehrenfest model by giving precise conditions, without using the Debye distribution and the linear coupling.

 This Langevin equation satisfies the ergodic limit

 for instance if the invariant measure